aredn/documentation/arednHow-toGuides/beginner-guide.rst

 The following recommendations are for a home station.
 Recommendations for network nodes on hilltops are likely to be different and beyond the scope of this introductory article.
 In order to ensure good performance you need a strong RF link to the network.
 Like most other ham radio activities, more gain is better than less.
 And even if you have two nodes within range the node’s routing software will always pick the strongest one as your path into the network.
 Omnidirectional antennas are discouraged and dish antennas greatly preferred.

-All of the equipment using dish antennas supported by AREDN® use electronics integrated into the feedpoint: two transceivers, two modems, and an embedded computer with RAM, ROM, and a network interface.
+All of the equipment using dish antennas supported by AREDN® use electronics integrated into the feed point: two transceivers, two modems, and an embedded computer with RAM, ROM, and a network interface.
 They are all POE-enabled (Power Over Ethernet).
 This avoids having to run both a network cable and a power cable up a mast to the node.
 A web interface is used to control and configure the device.
 Your equipment will need to be on the same band as the node you want to connect to.
 If there are both 2 GHz and 5 GHz nodes equidistant from you with similar path characteristics, choose 5 GHz.
 That band is quieter, there’s more bandwidth, more channels, and the gear is about the same cost.

 Fortunately AREDN® now supports dozens devices (including new ones added in the nightly builds), so there are many options when choosing what to buy.
-The AREDN® team has flagged *Sunset devices* that are no longer recommended for new purchase in the `Supported Platform Matrix: <https://www.arednmesh.org/content/supported-devices-0>`_.
-The Mikrotik dishes may be slightly less durable than equivalent Ubiquiti dishes, so if you live where there’s severe icing choose more rugged equipment.
-Mikrotik dishes are lighter, making them more suitable for portable work (e.g., go boxes), but both brands work well.
+Purchasing legacy 802.11n devices, although many of them are still supported by AREDN, is no longer recommended.
+Instead, consider 802.11ac devices – being a newer generation of hardware they have faster CPUs, more RAM and Gigabit Ethernet ports, resulting in faster throughput.

 Short haul options
 ++++++++++++++++++